The classical topological invariants of homogeneous spaces: Abstract

 \section{Abstract}

 We study the homogeneous spaces of a simply connected, compact, simple Lie group $G$ through the lens of $\K$-theory.
-Our methods apply equally well to the case where $G$ is in one of the four infinite families of classical groups, or one of the five exceptional groups.
-The main examples we study in detail are the four symmetric spaces FII, EIII, EVI, EVIII in Cartan's list of symmetric spaces.
-These are, respectively, homogeneous spaces for $F_4$, $E_6$, $E_7$, $E_8$ with dimensions $16$, $32$, $64$, $128$.
-They are the four Rosenfeld projective planes.
+Our general methods apply equally well to the case where $G$ is in one of the four infinite families of classical groups, or one of the five exceptional groups.
+In this paper we focus on the case of homogenous spaces $G/K$ where $G$ and $K$ have the same rank.
+The main examples we study in detail are the three symmetric spaces EIII, EVI, EVIII in Cartan's list of symmetric spaces.
+These are, respectively, homogeneous spaces for $E_6$, $E_7$, $E_8$ with dimensions $32$, $64$, $128$ and known as Rosenfeld projective planes.